 Armier Bay is exposed to the open sea, which means that there can be dangerous undercurrents.
 It's a good idea to ask locals about safety before entering the water.
 There are no lifeguards at Armier Bay.

 Thanks to its situation on Malta's northernmost tip, the beach affords fabulous views of Gozo and Comino islands in the distance.

 9. St. Peter's Pool, Island of Malta

 This natural pool is a favorite destination for many tourists.
 The unique spot is found at Delimara Point, a remote location on the southwest coast of Malta Island.
 The traditional fishing village of Marsaxlokk is a short (six-kilometer) drive away.

-In a calm protected cove, smooth rocks surround the translucent seawater, which is as placid as a swimming pool.
-Sunlight reflecting on the water reveals mesmerizing hues of turquoise and azure.
+In a calm protected cove, smooth rocks surround the translucent sea, which is as placid as a swimming pool.
+Sunlight illuminating the water reveals mesmerizing hues of turquoise and azure.

 10. Mgarr ix-Xini Bay, Island of Gozo

 Mgarr ix-Xini Bay is a tiny inlet surrounded by steep, barren hillsides.
 This secluded spot wows visitors with its distinctive beauty and tranquility.